Shoulder pad (fashion): Fall 1978

-The second was a more contemporary sportswear look in which shoulder pads were added to easy but slimmed-down casualwear, favored largely by US and Italian designers like Perry Ellis, Norma Kamali, Calvin Klein, and Giorgio Armani.
+The second version of the new broad-shouldered silhouette was a more contemporary sportswear look in which shoulder pads were added to easy but slimmed-down casualwear, favored largely by US and Italian designers like Perry Ellis, Norma Kamali, Calvin Klein, and Giorgio Armani.

-Most designers did adopt the new trend of padded shoulders, but a few prominent designers, Kenzo and Ungaro among them, refrained, at least at first.
-Kenzo mostly adhered to his popular, easy, comfortable clothes even during the shoulder-padded eighties, but Ungaro would only resist the new trend for a season or two, during which he continued to show the easy, seventies Soft Look/Big Look, before enthusiastically adopting big-shoulder styles in 1979 and making the look his signature the following decade.

 This time, the shoulder line was usually continuous from outer edge to neck, without the dip toward the center seen in the 1940s, and the pads used, even when enormous, were much lighter and held their shape better than the ones used in the 1940s, now most often made of foam and other lightweight, well-shaped, moldable materials.
-As shoulder pads hadn't been this common in womenswear in decades, some in the fashion industry worried that the tailoring skills necessary for them had been lost.
-Initially, this big change from the natural shoulder of the sixties and seventies would seem extreme (and it often was, with Pierre Cardin and Claude Montana even showing pagoda shoulders), but subdued versions of the new line were accepted by the public and the padded-shoulder look was so strongly insisted on by designers starting in fall 1978 that by the mid-1980s it would be ubiquitous among women on the street.
+As shoulder pads hadn't been this common in womenswear in decades, some in the fashion industry worried that the tailoring skills necessary for them had been lost and measures were taken to train workers in their proper placement.

-SHOULDER PADS IN 1970s MENSWEAR
+Initially, this big change from the natural shoulder of the sixties and seventies could be extreme, with some designers showing shoulders three feet wide and others presenting pagoda shoulders, and the buying public was strongly resistant.
+Undeterred, designers continued to present the look, slowly acclimating the public to it until it became one of the most characteristic and popular fashion trends of the 1980s.

+Most designers did adopt the new trend of padded shoulders, but a few prominent designers, Kenzo, Ralph Lauren, and Emanuel Ungaro among them, refrained, at least at first.
+Geoffrey Beene, who had been a pioneer of the Soft Look that had dominated the mid-seventies, did more than refrain, actively denouncing shoulder pads as regressive.
+Kenzo mostly adhered to his popular, easy, comfortable clothes even during the shoulder-padded eighties.
+Ralph Lauren continued with his familiar English country classics and devoted his fall 1978 collection to a cowboy theme, his shoulders the same size they had been in previous seasons.
+He wouldn't adopt the new big-shouldered silhouette until the following year and it would remain only a minor part of his offerings into the eighties.
+Ungaro would also only resist the new broad-shoulders trend for a season or two, during which he continued to show the easy, seventies Soft Look/Big Look, before enthusiastically adopting big-shoulder styles in 1979 and making the look his signature the following decade.